jeremy-w/ayadn/README.md

 ### Step 4

-You have to authorize AyaDN to use your App.net credentials.
+You have to authorize Ayadn to use your App.net credentials.

-**Just run AyaDN to start the process!**
+**Just run Ayadn to start the process!**

 ## HOW TO USE

 **`ayadn` + optional action + optional target(s) + optional value(s)**

-If you don't provide any option to AyaDN, your personnalized stream is displayed.
+If you don't provide any option to Ayadn, your personnalized stream is displayed.

 If you provide the `write` command without text, you will enter the compose message feature. *(recommended)*

-By default, AyaDN displays only the new posts in the stream since your last visit.
+By default, Ayadn displays only the new posts in the stream since your last visit.

 ### Through the ruby interpreter